Sretensky Monastery: The new church

 In November 2013, an official body that oversees construction on heritage sites approved the construction of a large "church on blood" dedicated to the New Martyrs and Confessors of the Russian Orthodox Church.
 The 61-metre-high building, fittingly situated next door to the infamous Lubyanka Prison, was completed in early 2017, in time for the 100th anniversary of the October Revolution when attacks on the Russian Orthodox Church had begun.
 Architectural preservationists voiced their concern that the outsize building would irrevocably alter the surrounding cityscape.

+Choir

+The monastery maintains an all-male choir, which sings at its services and gives concerts in Russia and abroad.

+In October 2012 about thirty of its singers toured the United States, visiting nine cities in twenty days; the tour began with a performance at the Library of Congress for invited guests and a public concert at the Terrace Theater of the Kennedy Center in Washington.
+Alongside Russian Orthodox church music, its programmes have included Russian, Ukrainian and Cossack folk songs, twentieth-century Russian repertoire and the spiritual "Go Down Moses".

+The choir performed the Russian national anthem at the opening ceremony of the 2014 Winter Olympics in Sochi.

+In March 2019 the choir appeared at the Adelaide Festival in Australia, giving a concert of sacred and folk repertoire at Adelaide Town Hall.
+The concert was nominated for Best Chamber and/or Instrumental Ensemble Concert at the 19th Helpmann Awards.